-- From the PEARS homepage, hover the cursor over the Track menu and click Program Activities:
+From the PEARS homepage, hover over the Engage menu and click Program Activities:

 - The Program Activities list displays.
 Select a Program Activity to edit.